temi-son/blobDetectionAndCounting/README.md

 This figure shows the Main Frame is where the visualisation of detection, recognition and counting is done:
 ![image](https://github.com/temi-son/blobDetectionAndCounting/assets/102083340/2c205110-93dc-4f94-b194-ea788596e788)

-The test video is provided as well.
+The test video is provided as well (VideoCW2).